In Exercises 1–4, classify the two samples as independent or depe... | Study Prep in Pearson+

 Justification in Statistical Analysis

 Justification in statistical analysis involves providing reasoning or evidence to support the classification of samples as independent or dependent.
-This includes explaining the relationship between the samples and how the data collection method influences the results.
-In this case, the justification is based on the fact that the same children are measured at two different times, indicating a dependent relationship.
+This includes explaining the relationship between the samples, such as whether they come from different populations or if they are linked through a common factor.
+Clear justification is essential for ensuring the validity of the statistical methods applied.

 Recommended video: